geoalgo/slurmpilot/README.md

 **DONE**
 * medium: dont make ssh connection to every cluster in cli, requires small refactor to avoid needing SlurmWrapper to get last jobname
-* high: handle python dependencies
+* high: handle python code dependencies
 * high: add example in main repo
 * medium: add option to stop in the CLI
 * high: push in github